withcatai/node-llama-cpp/docs/guide/index.md

 ### Chatbot With JSON Schema {#chatbot-with-json-schema}
-To force a model to generate output according to a JSON schema, use [`llama.createGrammarForJsonSchema()`](../api/classes/Llama.md#creategrammarforjsonschema).
+To enforce a model to generate output according to a JSON schema, use [`llama.createGrammarForJsonSchema()`](../api/classes/Llama.md#creategrammarforjsonschema).

 It'll force the model to generate output according to the JSON schema you provide, and it'll do it on the text generation level.